-(11BSCI)Bachelor of Science(11BSCP)Bachelor of Science (Special in Population and Development)
+(11BSCI)Bachelor of Science4 years full-time(11BSCP)Bachelor of Science (Special in Population and Development)4 years full-time

-4 years full-time 4 years full-time

 L.1.1.
 ADMISSION REQUIREMENTS FOR UNDERGRADUATE PROGRAMMES

 To register in a B.Sc.course of study, a candidate must hold a valid IGCSE or HIGCSE Certificate (with passes in at least five subjects), which add up to 25 points, calculated using the specified UNAM scale.
 Equivalent qualifications are acceptable.